 You are expected to start repaying your loan in the April after you have completed or left your course.
 However you’ll only start making repayments when you start earning more than £25,725 a year.
 Repayments will stop if your annual income falls below this.

 If you apply for an Advanced Learner Loan to help with the costs of an Access to Higher Education course at Newham and then move on to and complete a Higher Education course, the outstanding balance owed on the loan gets written off.

 You can find out more about Advanced Learner Loans, including eligibility and how to apply, at gov.uk/advanced-learner-loan.

-If you have successfully applied for an Advanced Learner Loan, you may also be eligible for further financial support (e.g. childcare, travel) through the Advanced Learning Loan Bursary.
+If you have successfully applied for an Advanced Learner Loan, you may also be eligible for the Advanced Learning Loan Bursary.
 This financial support is in addition to the loan amount received.

-Please note that you cannot make a claim if you are undertaking courses that are eligible for an Advanced Learner Loan or for students undertaking Higher Education courses.
+If you are studying a funded qualification, you may apply for the Discretionary Learner Support Bursary instead.
+Please note that you cannot make a claim on this bursary if you are undertaking courses that are eligible for an Advanced Learner Loan or a Higher Education course.

 Established by Newham College in 2012, The Learning Revolution Trust supports disadvantaged students in east London by removing the financial and social barriers to education.